MiteshShah/miteshshah.github.io/linux/elk/index.md

 ### Monitor System with Collectd/ELK Stack

-1. <a href="/linux/elk/how-to-monitor-system-with-elk-stack/"> Import Squid3 Logs on ELK Stack </a>
+1. <a href="/linux/elk/how-to-monitor-system-with-elk-stack/"> Monitor System with Collectd/ELK Stack </a>

 ### Import Squid3 Logs on ELK Stack